Olabet/Analysis-of-Price-Trends-and-Inflation-Rates-for-Wheat-Rice-and-Corn/README.md

 # Analysis-of-Price-Trends-and-Inflation-Rates-for-Wheat-Rice-and-Corn
 The project aims to analyze the price trends and inflation rates for wheat, rice, and corn using a provided dataset.
+The focus of the analysis is to identify and understand the presence of seasonal patterns within the prices of these commodities and investigate the corresponding fluctuations in inflation rates.
+By uncovering and studying these seasonal patterns, valuable insights can be gained to assist stakeholders in decision-making processes related to the commodities market.